JianshiZhao/Titanic_Survival_Exploration/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), i pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

-Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
+Code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file, and additional functionality is added to make predictions.
 Additional supporting code can be found in `titanic_visualizations.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run